phpsgi/Funk/README.md

 Funk is an implementation of PHPSGI.
 It supports HTTP servers implemented with PHP SAPI (Apache2 `mod_php`, `php-fpm`, `fastcgi`), therefore you can integrate your application with Funk and switch to different HTTP server implementation.

+PHPSGI and Funk aims to provide lightweight HTTP interfaces, middlewares for web frameworks.
+It's a bit different from the PSR-7 spec.
+PHPSGI focuses on the core data structure instead of forcing components to implement the interface requirements.

 ## Components

 - HTTP server (with event extension or `socket_select`)